MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 ![Create Unity project](media/unity-create-project.png)

 4. Finish creating a new empty project with a name and location of your choice.

 ## Download PlayFab SDK

 The best way to acquire our Unity SDK is via our editor extensions - although you can directly download the Unity 3D SDK from our github page.
 [PlayFab Unity3D SDK](https://api.playfab.com/downloads/unity-v2ap).

-1. Download and Import the [PlayFab Unity Editor Extensions package](https://github.com/PlayFab/UnityEditorExtensions/raw/master/Packages/PlayFabEditorExtensions.unitypackage)
+1. Download and Import the [PlayFab Unity Editor Extensions package](https://github.com/PlayFab/UnityEditorExtensions/raw/master/Packages/PlayFabEditorExtensions.unitypackage).

-2. To import the the Unity Editor Extensions package, navigate to where the file was downloaded and double-click on the .UnityPackage file.
+2. To import the the Unity Editor Extensions package, navigate to where the file was downloaded, and double-click on the .UnityPackage file.
 This will bring up the following window.

     ![Import Unity package](media/import-uedex.png)

-3. Click Import, which will import the PlayFab Unity Editor Extensions into your project.
+3. Select **Import**, which will import the PlayFab Unity Editor Extensions into your project.

 > [!NOTE]
 > Before you can download the SDK make sure you are logged into your PlayFab account.
-Click the "Log In" link to take you to the login pane, and log in with your PlayFab username and password.
+Select the **Log In** link to take you to the login pane, and log in with your PlayFab username and password.

     ![Log in to PlayFab](media/login-register-uedex.png)